lossanna/RestoreNet/data/raw/README_rawdata.md

 - Manually edited version of `output_lifeform-na.csv`, created to assign lifeform (functional group) to plant species based on existing labels from subplot data from `Master.xlsx`.
 - Lifeform according to USDA Plants.

-`edited_species-unique_native-lifeform-duration.csv`
+`edited_species-unique-subplot_known-code_native-lifeform-duration.csv`
-- Manually edited list to resolve conflicting lifeform assignments, and added plant duration based on USDA Plants.
+- Manually edited to add plant duration, based on USDA Plants.
+- Manually edited to resolve conflicting lifeform assignments or misspelled names to remove duplicates.
+Codes are not changed, and different codes for the same species are maintained because they connect to the subplot data.

 `Master Germination Data 2022.xlsx`
 - Received from Hannah Farrell via email.
 I believe this is what she used to write her paper, which is currently in review.
 - File will not be modified in any way.

-`output_codes-missing/csv`
+`output_codes-missing-subplot.csv`
 - List of codes that were included in the subplot data (`AllSubplotData` tab of `Master.xlsx`) but not included in the original species list (plant-species_native status, adapted from `Species_Definitions` tab of `Master.xlsx`).
 - Output written directly from R and edited in a new file.